Skip to content

 Rare earths

-To the Metals The rare earth elements include 17 elements that are mainly found among the chemical elements of the 3rd subgroup of the periodic table.
-The term is actually contradictory, as they are found almost everywhere in the earth's crust.
-Rare, however, are the deposits that can be exploited economically.
+To the Metals of rare earths include 17 elements, which are mainly found among the chemical elements of the 3rd subgroup of the periodic table.
+The term is actually contradictory, since they are found almost everywhere in the earth's crust.
+Rare, on the other hand, are the deposits that can be exploited economically.

-Examples of rare earths are lanthanum, samarium and scandium.
+Examples of rare earths are lanthanum, samarium or scandium.
 Many of the rarer metals are used in the manufacture of technical devices such as smartphones or computers are used.

 Slow Fashion

-Under the concept of Slow Fashion is basically understood as a sustainable, and conscious fashion consumption.
-In addition to the consumption of clothing made from environmentally friendly materials and recycled clothing, this also includes, for example, the resource-saving use of second-hand fashion, the preference for durable and high-quality clothing, as well as conscious purchasing from small and regional fashion labels.
+Under the concept of Slow Fashion is basically understood to mean a sustainable, and conscious fashion consumption.
+In addition to the consumption of clothing made from environmentally friendly materials and recycled clothing, this also includes, for example, the resource-conserving use of second-hand fashion, the preference for durable and high-quality clothing, and conscious purchasing from small and regional fashion labels.

 Solar power